 MSN-prepared nurses are more common than you might expect.
 Many nurses get their MSN and decide they don’t want the added responsibility that comes with leadership positions, or to work full-time, so they stay with direct patient care.
 MSN-prepared nurses are of high value at the bedside.
 Their extra training coupled with their experience makes them highly marketable for staff positions.

-If you have an MSN and are looking to move into a leadership position, it will likely be a competitive process.
+If you have an MSN and are looking to move into a leadership position, be prepared a competitive process.
 Your level of education will stand out but given the level of competition and the fact that fewer leadership jobs exist, you will want to utilize other skills during the hiring process to get the job.

 For more information visit Master of Science in Nursing.

 Doctor of Nursing Practice

-The DNP is one of the highest advanced degrees available.
+The DNP is one of the highest advanced nursing degrees available.
 Many nurses with DNP degrees choose to work in administrative or other leadership positions within the healthcare sector.
 Others use their degree to pursue various nurse practitioner roles.
 This degree provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.

 Nurses who have earned their DNPs can choose to become advanced practice registered nurses (APRN) in order to have the opportunity to work directly with patients.
 They often perform duties such as managing and evaluating patient treatment and after-care.